Monika-Protivova-Backend-Development/concurrency-in-kotlin/README.md

 In this exercise, you will implement a simulation of a coffee shop using Kotlin coroutines.
 The goal is to model a simple ordering and processing system where customers place coffee orders, and baristas prepare them in parallel.

-There is a MenuItem enum with different coffee types time to prepare.
+There is a [MenuItem.kt](src/main/kotlin/com/motycka/edu/coffeeshop/MenuItem.kt) enum with different coffee types time to prepare.
 You can use this example:

 ```kotlin
 enum class MenuItem(val time: Long) {